hoangsonww/MERN-Stack-Ecommerce-App/README.md

 # Fusion Electronics: A MERN-Stack E-commerce Application

 Welcome to **Fusion Electronics**, a **MERN-Stack E-commerce Application**!
 This project is a working demo of a full-stack web application that was built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 Additionally, it also includes features such as user authentication, checkout process, product recommendations with vector search, and more!

-It aims to provide a comprehensive example of building a modern e-commerce platform, covering frontend user interface, backend server logic, database management, and integration with third-party libraries.
+It also aims to provide a comprehensive example of building a modern e-commerce platform, covering frontend user interface, backend server logic, database management, and integration with third-party libraries.
+Let's dive in!

 <p align="center">
   <a href="https://fusion-ecommerce-app.vercel.app/" target="_blank">